 Hardworking Roses: abundance and generosity multiply like rose petals

-You’ll recall I recieved two dozen roses this Valentine’s Day.
+You’ll recall I received two dozen roses this Valentine’s Day.
 As it turns out, both bouquets were from one man, my sweetheart of yore, my dear-hearted friend of now, Daniel Holland, of Lake County in Northern California.

 As it turns out, Daniel ordered one dozen roses and Fortune multiplied his order by two.